-However, the redevelopment of many of these under-utilized properties will be a slow process and they should therefore not be relied upon as a major source of new light industrial land supply in the short-term.
+However, the redevelopment of many of these under-utilized properties will be a slow process for a number of reasons, including owners with no motivation to sell, difficulties in land assembly, unattractive adjacent uses that limit market appeal, and, in some cases, site contamination that will require costly remediation.
+These under-utilized lands should therefore not be relied upon as a major source of new light industrial land supply in the short-term.